allenai/beaker-cli/docs/blueprints.md

 To clean up, simply `docker image rm` any images created above.

 Because blueprints are immutable, they can't be deleted.
-It will be possible to archive datasets in the near future.
+It will be possible to archive them in the near future.